What the f.a.q.

 A deposit of $1,000 is required to reserve your date and the final balance is due 7 days after your wedding.
-You can pay with a check or an online invoice.
+You can pay by check or by credit card and an online invoice.

 How many photos do we get?

-Most 8 hour wedding days yield 800 photos but longer days or having a 2nd photographer will give you more photos.
-1,000 is typical for 9 hours days with a 2nd shooter.
+Most 8 hour weddings yield 900 photos but longer days or having a 2nd photographer will give you more.
+1,000+ is typical for 9 hours with a 2nd shooter.